Fallenstedt/glossy/README.md

 array.reduce(reducer);③
 ```

-1. This app provide a means to add annotations to lines of code in a verbatim block.
+1. This app helps you explain what some code does.
-2. You can modify the comments in the code above.
+2. You can add annotate specific lines of code.
-3. Then export this as markdown for your next blog post.
+3. Then export this as markdown or PNG for your next blog post.